 Making air fryer Brussel sprouts with a balsamic glaze is a fantastic way to kick the flavor up a notch, especially if you're making Brussels sprouts with a roast or holiday dish.
 Balsamic syrup (sometimes called balsamic glaze) is tangy and slightly sweet so it blends perfectly with the touch of Brussel sprout bitterness.

 We purchased the balsamic glaze from Trader Joes, but most grocery stores should carry it near the vinegars.

-If you want to make air fryer Brussel sprouts with balsamic glaze, add 1 tsp of the syrup after they’re done roasting.
+If you want to make air fryer Brussel sprouts with balsamic glaze, add 1 teaspoon of the syrup after they're done roasting.
 A little bit of glaze goes a long way!
-You can use up to 1 Tbsp depending on how much of a balsamic flavor you want to add.
+You can use up to 1 tablespoon depending on how much of a balsamic flavor you want to add.